mardill/readme-generator/index.md

 ## Installation

-clone the applicaiton from github and in your local computer run 'node index.js'
+using node index.js

 ## Usage

-With this application, a user is able to generate a preformatted readme file from a series of prompts.
-The user simply types their answer to the prompt and the asnswer is appended to the correspponding section of the readme file that is outputted from this code.
+user to create a readme

 ## Credits

-Mary Dillon
+mary

 ## License

-This is covered under the MIT license.
+This is covered under the BSD license.

 ## Contributing

-Mary Dillon
+mary

 ## Tests